The Nobel Prize and SSE

 Stockholm School of Economics has uniquely close ties to the Prize in Economics Sciences in Memory of Alfred Nobel.
-Three of our professors currently serve on the Committee for the Prize in Economic Sciences, each year’s laureate visits our school every December, and our students arrange the annual Nobel Nightcap every four years.
+Two of our professors currently serve on the Committee for the Prize in Economic Sciences, every December the year’s laureate or laureates visit our school for a more informal and personal discussion with peers and students, and every four years our students arrange the annual Nobel NightCap.

-Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics.
-He is currently the holder of the Ragnar and Torsten Söderberg Professorship in Economics 2014-2018.
-Strömberg is currently a member of the Committee.
+Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics and currently the Head of the Department of Finance at SSE.
+He is also Adjunct Professor of Finance at the University of Chicago Booth School of Business.

 Bertil Ohlin – Our very own laureate